d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ##  The Optimization Problem
 :label:`sec_definition_hpo`

-We will start with a simple toy problem: searching for the learning rate of the multi-class logistic regression model from : numref:sec_sgd to minimize the validation error on the Fashion MNIST dataset.
+We will start with a simple toy problem: searching for the learning rate of the multi-class logistic regression model `SoftmaxRegression` from :numref:`sec_softmax_concise` to minimize the validation error on the Fashion MNIST dataset.
 While other hyperparameters like batch size or number of epochs are also worth tuning, we focus on learning rate alone for simplicity.

 ```{.python .input}
 %%tab pytorch